Learn how to organize your desk quickly and easily with these 5 simple steps.

-When it comes to organizing your desk, priority is very important.
+When it comes to your desk, I have to agree.

-Many things on your desk may be time sensitive – bills are due, appointments that you can’t miss, etc.
+Many of these things may be time sensitive – bills that are due, deadlines you need to meet, etc.

 The first pile should be your high priority items – things you need to deal with right away.

-The remaining piles can be grouped by task:
+The remaining piles can be categorized as follows:

 - to read